Queen Elizabeth II Photographs in Nairobi

 We are deeply saddened at the passing of Queen Elizabeth II.

-We thought you would like to see a nice personal picture story at this difficult time.
+We thought you would like to see a nice picture story that relates to the Queen.

-While we were completing Don Short’s journalism memoirs a few years ago, he kindly gave us his folder of photographs.
-Within that folder, there was an envelope containing six very special pictures of Princess Elizabeth in Nairobi, just before she became Queen.
+Many years ago, before we started Don Short’s journalism memoirs, Don kindly gave us several enormous boxes, full of stories, clippings, curios, and folders of photographs.
+Within one folder, there was an envelope containing some very special pictures of Princess Elizabeth in Nairobi, just before she became Queen.

-After starting work as a journalist on local newspapers in Surrey, Don was called up for the obligatory National Service.
-He was posted to East Africa – his first trip abroad – and he was given the job of running the RAF camp’s clothing store.
+After starting work as a journalist on local newspapers, Don was called up for the obligatory National Service.
+He was posted to East Africa – his first trip abroad – and he was given the role of running the RAF camp’s clothing store.
 While he was there, he was moonlighting as a reporter having secured contact with the East African Standard, the daily newspaper in East Africa.
 He was hired on a freelance basis and enjoyed covering sports events.

 He then launched a station magazine he named ‘Focus’ featuring news of the airmen’s activities, including football, safari jaunts into the bush, mountain climbs to Mount Kenya, etc.